jsmbars/css-styleguide/README.md

 #### Index file

 Contain only imports of vendor code, helpers and blocks.
-Any code should be placed in the appropriate file.
+Place your Sass code in the appropriate file.

 #### Blocks

 `blocks` folder contain page components.
 Each block should be placed into separate files.
-One block - one file.
+Elements should be nested within block's class name using `&`.

+**Important** Ruby-sass compiler requires direct import of `mixins.sass` and `settings.sass` into each block.

 #### Helpers

-`Helpers` folder includes `mixins.sass`, `variables.sass`, `fonts.sass` and `base.sass` files.
+`Helpers` folder includes `mixins.sass`, `settings.sass`, `fonts.sass` and `base.sass` files.

 `misins.sass` - contains common mixins, i.e clearfix trick
 Mixins should be used to DRY up your code, add clarity, or abstract complexity--in much the same way as well-named functions.
 Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.